MARTIMM/raku-mongodb-driver/README.md

 There has been a lot of changes in the API.
 * All methods which had underscores ('\_') are converted to dashed ones ('-').
 * Many helper functions are removed.
-In the documentation must come some help to create a database/collection helper module as well as examples in the xt or doc directory.
+In the documentation, some information must be added to create a database/collection helper methods as well as examples in the xt or doc directory.
 In HL (higher level) there will come some modules which can be used.
 * Connection module is gone.
 The Client module has come in its place.

 ## Documentation